Blog header image: Adopt a Competency Framework to Build Your Martech Team article.

 Notice that M.A.R.T.E.C.H starts with “marketing.”
 Even though you need to learn how to use your technology, your organizational marketing knowledge still comes first.
 You need a team of people working together every day to create accurate and impactful brand experiences.
 Here are some proven ways for you and your team to build marketing knowledge.

-• Stay aware and consistently curious: Gravitate to topics of interest and stay in the loop through Google alerts, Hootsuite dashboards, service and sales team interactions, books, podcasts, blogs, whitepapers, newsletters, etc.
+• Stay aware and consistently curious: Gravitate to topics of interest and stay in the loop through Google Alerts, Hootsuite dashboards, service and sales team interactions, books, podcasts, blogs, white papers, newsletters, etc.

 • Build social networks: A social network requires a constant exchange of value.
 Dunbar’s number suggests you can comfortably maintain 150 meaningful relationships.
 Enhance your social network through volunteering because shared values are a great way to start a professional relationship.

 • Participate in industry events: Events are a great way to add people with shared professional interests to your social network and build your expert network.
-Some of the local and national organizations we’ve found helpful include: Social Media Breakfast, American Marketing Association (AMA), Association of National Advertisers’, Content Marketing Institute, and the MarTech Conference.
+Some of the local and national organizations we’ve found helpful include Social Media BreakfastAmerican Marketing Association (AMA), Association of National Advertisers’Content Marketing Institute, and the MarTech Conference.
 Local Meetup groups are also a great way to find like-minded marketers in your area.

-• Build your expert network: Our martech friends include Scott Brinker and Joe Pulizzi, who are both excellent sources for thought leadership and have presented at Widen’s customer conference.
+• Build your expert network: Our martech friends include Scott Brinker and Joe Pulizzi, who are both excellent sources for thought leadership and have presented at our customer conference.
 Subject matter experts are sitting right next to you as well — remember to engage your colleagues.

 Share marketing knowledge across your organization